 Reconceptualising Gender: Transnational Perspectives (2010-2013)

 This project, funded by the British Academy, established new links between the Centre for the Study of Women and Gender at the University of Warwick and the Institute for Women’s Studies at the University of Birzeit in the Occupied Palestinian Territories.
 Over three years, the project explored the global processes (neo-liberal capitalism, militarism, global governance, new communications technologies, amongst others) that shape gender roles, relations and identities in different geographic spaces and amongst different social groups.
 We identified the specificities of women’s and men’s lives, whilst also understanding how these differences are produced through intersecting global and local processes.
 The project brought together individual and collaborative ongoing research projects across the two institutions to theorise gender within a transnational framework.
 Major outputs of this project were an international conference, Rethinking Gender in Revolutions and Resistance: Lessons from the Arab World, and an edited volume of the same name.
 Go to project website for more details.

-Since January 2011, I have been following, writing about and speaking about the causes and consequences of the 'Arab Spring'.
+After January 2011, I researched, wrote and spoke about he causes and consequences of the 'Arab Spring'.
 You can hear more/read more about this, by clicking here.

 Gender and in/security in the Middle East (ongoing)

 Building on my previous research projects to focus specifically on a) how gender is deployed in international and national security discourses; b) the degree to which gender relations and ideologies structure insecurity; c) how gender is deployed to mobilise against insecurity/to achieve security in contexts of war, occupation and dictatorship.